Govt Proposes 14% Service Tax on Shipping Companies Importing Goods

 “The move of 14% service tax is negative but will not impact shipping companies directly as it will be passed on to the end-user,” said Vikram Surayavanshi, senior analyst with Philip Capital.

-Shipping Corporation of India, Mercator and Great Eastern Shipping among others are some of the top domestic shipping companies.
+Shipping Corporation of India, Mercator, and Great Eastern Shipping among others are some of the top domestic shipping companies.

-Meanwhile, shipping companies engaged in export assignments will be allowed the input tax credit, a move to encourage export of goods, one of the crucial parts of ‘Make In India’ initiative kick-started by the government.
+Meanwhile, shipping companies engaged in export assignments will be allowed the input tax credit, a move to encourage the export of goods, one of the crucial parts of the ‘Make In India’ initiative kick-started by the government.

-“Services provided by Indian shipping lines by way of transportation of goods by a vessel to outside India being zero rated with effect from 1 March, 2016,” said the Budget.
+“Services provided by Indian shipping lines by way of transportation of goods by a vessel to outside India being zero rated with effect from 1 March 2016,” said the Budget.

 Keeping the heavy balance sheets and drying toplines of domestic shipbuilding companies in mind along with the future prospects for them to attract orders mainly from the navy and defense division, the budget has exempted the shipbuilding company from excise duty on capital goods and spares thereof, raw materials, parts, material handling equipment and consumable for repairs of ocean-going vessels.